home-assistant/brands/README.md

 ## Integration Domain name conflict between custom and core integrations

 It is possible for a custom integration and a core integration to collide on their `domain` name.
-In these cases, the custom integration takes precedence.  \
+In these cases, the CI will fail.  \
+To resolve domain name collision, a pull request to this repository linked to the core integration that moves the domain from custom to core in this repository.

-A warning is signalled on the Integration page for the custom integration: `Custom integration that replaces a core component`
+Whilst it is possible to have both in Home Assistant, a warning is signalled on the Integration page for the custom integration: `Custom integration that replaces a core component`  /
+It will not be possible to publish such a custom integration via HACS since valid branding repository will not be possible.

 ## Tips, Tools & Resources